-The nightmare of Auditing Day.
-The accounts payable audit (AP audits) can be the scary moment of truth for finance departments, showing whether their processes are costing them their financial future, or not.
+The difficulties of Auditing Day.
+The accounts payable audit (AP audits) can be the nervous moment of truth for finance departments, showing whether their processes are costing them their financial future, or not.
 Auditors come prepared to investigate company finances with no exceptions to the rules.
-The payment secrets and mysteries lurking inside filing cabinets may be back to haunt the business’ financial future without mercy.
+The payment secrets and mysteries lurking inside filing cabinets may be back to haunt the business’ financial future.

 The results of an accounts payable audit report keep AP staff up at night with worries of fraud and compliance failures.
 Even though no one knows when Auditing Day will come, it’s important to be aware of pain points and procedures auditors keep in mind.

 Take a Walk in the AP Auditor’s Shoes

 Accounts payable audits are in-depth check-ups on all accounts payable processes and payments.
 Regular AP auditing of processes and payments can save your finance department plenty of money.
 When auditors complete audits, they have specific goals: